dgerabagi/aiascent-dev/prompt.md

 ### **F**

-*   **Feedback Loop:** A core concept in V2V where the AI's output is used as a basis for human critique and refinement.
-For a non-coder, a compiler error is a form of "expert feedback" that can be fed back to the AI to guide it toward a correct solution.
+*   **Feedback Loop:** The iterative process where the output of a system (e.g., an AI's code) is tested, the results (e.g., errors) are captured as feedback, and that feedback is used as input to guide the next iteration and improve the system.
 *   **Fissured Workplace:** An economic structure where large corporations distance themselves from their labor force by using layers of contractors and subcontractors.
 In the AI industry, this has led to a deprofessionalized and underpaid "ghost workforce" of data annotators.
 *   **Flattening:** The process of taking a selection of files (code, PDFs, etc.) and concatenating their content into a single, flat text file (e.g., `flattened_repo.md`) to be used as context for an AI.